jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 -----

-The only thing you have to do to really optimize your code might be to specify with each line or group of lines what storages matter to you or maybe even this can be exactly derived from the rest of the code.
+The only thing you might do to really optimize your code might be to specify with each line or group of lines what storages matter to you or maybe even this can be exactly derived from the rest of the code.
 Consider for instance always overwriting data previously set by an operation before you ever used that data.
 Then that data is unimportant and the synonyms you can choose from are allowed to produce different results for this particular data.

 ##### Inlining Modules